Skip advert

 Small cars offer Motability users transport to get from A to B, but there's much more to our top picks

-Some Motability users just want to get mobile, so they don’t need anything too big.
-Our picks for the best small cars on Motability consist of some of the best city cars and superminis available right now.
+Some Motability users just want to get mobile, so they don’t need or want anything too big or complex to drive.
+Our top picks of the best small cars on Motability consist of some of the best city cars and superminis available right now.

 Dacia Spring